planttheidea/waddup/README.md

 waddup
 ===

-A simple publish / subscribe library without dependencies
+A ridiculously tiny pubsub manager with no dependencies

 #### Purpose